 The risk of a deterioration in the Plan's ongoing funding level or a shortfall of assets relative to the liabilities as determined if the Plan was to wind up.
 The Trustees pay close regard to the risks which may arise through a mismatch between the Plan's assets and its liabilities.
 The Trustees' willingness to take investment risk is dependent on the continuing financial strength and support of the Company.
 Therefore, a key risk is the failure of the Company to be able or willing to support the Plan.
 As a result, the Trustees monitor the Plan's funding position through ongoing triennial actuarial valuations, with appropriate action to prevent value deterioration of the funding position.
-To mitigate funding level and mismatch risk the Trustees have implemented an investment strategy which is fully invested in bonds and cash, to broadly match the interest rate and inflation characteristics of the liabilities.
+To mitigate funding level and mismatch risk the Trustees have implemented an investment strategy which comprises of a bulk annuity contract, a gilt fund and cash, to broadly match the interest rate and inflation characteristics of the liabilities.